 signature

 : The message signature, encoded in base58.
-For more information on how to verify the signature of a message, please refer to .
+For more information on how to verify the signature of a message, see Encryption resources.An errorCode

 and errorMessage

 as query parameters.
-Please refer to for a full list of possible error codes.
+For a full list of possible error codes, see Errors.